Article top media content

 Safeguarding UEFA’s stability – strengthening stakeholder involvement

 Mr Čeferin's presidential manifesto and campaign centred on the need for UEFA to adopt good governance reforms to ensure solid foundations for the organisation, and his proposals were approved in April 2017 by UEFA’s member associations at the 41st Ordinary UEFA Congress in Helsinki.
-These reforms included the introduction of term limits for UEFA presidents and UEFA Executive Committee members, and the provision that Executive Committee candidates must hold an active office (president, vice-president, general secretary or CEO) with their national association.
+These reforms included the introduction of term limits for UEFA presidents and UEFA Executive Committee members, and the provision that Executive Committee candidates must hold an active office (president or vice-president, as defined by an amendment to the UEFA Statutes adopted at the 44th UEFA Congress in Amsterdam) with their national association.

 Other statutory changes approved at the Helsinki Congress included the strengthening of the UEFA Governance and Compliance Committee with two additional independent members, and the granting of two full member positions on the UEFA Executive Committee to representatives of the European Club Association (ECA).
 Subsequently, the European Leagues (previously the Association of European Professional Football Leagues – EPFL) were also granted one full member position on the UEFA Executive Committee at the 42nd Ordinary UEFA Congress in Bratislava in February 2018.

 Mr Čeferin has sought dialogue and consensus with European clubs and has been instrumental in the development of fruitful relations between UEFA and the ECA.
 Since the initial period of his presidency, he has strongly opposed the creation of any form of super league, emphasising the need to improve the competitive balance in European football and reduce the gap between elite clubs and the rest.